 This scrumptious and made-from-scratch apple pie recipe is so unbelievably easy to prepare.
-See how you can make this foolproof flaky pie crust and heavenly apple filling in just over half an hour.
+See how you can make this foolproof flaky pie crust and heavenly apple filling in just 30 minutes.

 - 3 cups (375g) all-purpose flour

 - 1 tsp (5g) salt